Lung cancer drug interaction study seeks safer dosing

 Summary

-This study looked at how a lung cancer drug (AZD9291) affects the way the body processes simvastatin, a common cholesterol medicine.
-It involved 52 adults with a specific type of advanced lung cancer (EGFR mutation-positive NSCLC) whose disease had worsened after previous treatment.
-The goal was to measure drug levels in the blood to understand any interactions, not to test the cancer drug's effectiveness.
+This study looked at how the lung cancer drug AZD9291 (osimertinib) affects the breakdown of simvastatin, a common cholesterol medicine, in 52 adults with a specific type of advanced lung cancer (EGFR mutation-positive NSCLC) that had stopped responding to earlier treatments.
+The goal was to understand if AZD9291 changes simvastatin levels in the blood, which could affect safety and dosing.
+Participants took both drugs and had blood tests to measure drug levels, with no direct treatment benefit intended from this part of the study.

 Get updates